 Vivan Sundaram was born in 1943, in Simla, Himachal Pradesh.
 He studied painting at the Faculty of Fine Arts, M.S.
 University of Baroda (1961–65) and at the Slade School of Art, London (1966–68) where he also studied History of Cinema.
 Active in the students’ movement of May 1968, he helped set up a commune in London where he lived till 1970.
 On his return to India in 1971, he worked with artists’ and students’ groups to organize events and protests, especially during the Emergency years.

 Most recently, Vivan Sundaram was one of 30 artists specially commissioned to make new work to mark the Sharjah Biennial’s 30th anniversary edition.
-The ongoing Sharjah Biennial 15: Thinking Historically in the Present (February to June 2023), conceived by the late Okwui Enwezor and curated by Hoor Al Qasimi, includes Sundaram’s photography-based project, Six Stations of a Life Pursued (2022), signifying a journey with periodic halts that release pain, regain trust, behold beauty, recall horror, and discard memory.
+The Sharjah Biennial 15: Thinking Historically in the Present (February to June 2023), conceived by the late Okwui Enwezor and curated by Hoor Al Qasimi, included Sundaram’s photography-based project, Six Stations of a Life Pursued (2022), signifying a journey with periodic halts that release pain, regain trust, behold beauty, recall horror, and discard memory.
+His Memorial, now in the collection of London’s Tate Modern, was posthumously displayed in the museum’s enormous South Tank from April to September 2023.

-Sundaram has had solo shows in many cities of India, as well as in London, Paris, Toronto, Montreal, Vancouver, Amsterdam, Budapest, Copenhagen, New York, Chicago, Dallas, and at the Fowler Museum, Los Angeles.
-He has exhibited in the Biennales of Havana, Johannesburg, Gwangju, Taipei, Sharjah, Shanghai, Sydney, Seville, Berlin, and in the Asia-Pacific Triennial, Brisbane.
+Sundaram exhibited in the Biennales of Havana, Johannesburg, Gwangju, Taipei, Sharjah, Shanghai, Sydney, Seville, Berlin, and in the Asia-Pacific Triennial, Brisbane.
+He had solo shows in many cities of India, as well as in London, Paris, Toronto, Montreal, Vancouver, Amsterdam, Budapest, Copenhagen, New York, Chicago, Dallas, and at the Fowler Museum, Los Angeles.

-Vivan Sundaram was an initiator and organizer of varied and inventive projects as an extension of his artistic practice.
-He had a long-standing identity as an artist-activist engaged with artist groups and collectives, and used different artistic strategies for collaboration and activism – some of it straightforwardly political/left-oriented.
-As founding member of the Kasauli Art Centre, he organized regular artists’ workshops and seminars at the Centre from 1976 to 1991.
-He contributed variously to the Journal of Arts & Ideas (1981–99) as a member of its editorial collective from its very inception.
-As a trustee of the Safdar Hashmi Memorial Trust (SAHMAT), he initiated and conceived art projects and curated exhibitions – installed and roving shows – that were shown across the country and that engaged with the public domain through innovative formats.
-He edited a definitive two-volume book on Amrita Sher-Gil, titled Amrita Sher-Gil: a self-portrait in letters & writings, published in 2010.
+Vivan Sundaram was an artist-activist and used different strategies for artists’ collaboration.
+As founding member of the Kasauli Art Centre, he organized artists’ workshops and seminars at the Centre from 1976 to 1991.
+He contributed variously to the Journal of Arts & Ideas (1981–99) as a member of its editorial collective.
+As a founder trustee of the Safdar Hashmi Memorial Trust (SAHMAT) he initiated art projects and curated political, left-oriented exhibitions that were shown across the country and engaged with the public domain through innovative formats.

-Vivan Sundaram was founder and managing trustee, with his sister Navina Sundaram, of the Sher-Gil Sundaram Arts Foundation (SSAF), which he set up in 2016.
+Vivan Sundaram was founder and managing trustee, with his sister Navina Sundaram, of the Sher-Gil Sundaram Arts Foundation (SSAF), which was set up in 2016.
+It offers grants for creative projects, initiates curation, undertakes publications, and organizes lectures and symposia for furthering art discourse.

 Vivan at Ivy Lodge, Kasauli, 2016.
 Photo by Neelam Man Singh Chowdhry.